What We Do

 The temporary memorials that were created annually from 2003 through 2010 were made from donated materials and the efforts of local residents who created the lists of the fallen, found photos of them, and decorated the posts holding the lists.
 The city and park administrations kindly supported the efforts from the sidelines.
 The permanent Memorial was a joint effort between residents of Northwood and the city.
 Each partner contributed to each stage of the project with the actual construction done by a Gold Star Father along with volunteer contractors.
 The Northwood Gratitude and Honor Memorial were dedicated on November 14, 2010, as part of the Northwood Community Park.
 A Northwood Memorial Steering Committee made up of area residents and city and park staff members coordinate events and activities involving the Memorial.

-Flag Retirement Ceremonies
+Flag Education and Retirement Ceremonies

 We retired flags by burning a few years ago at Col Bill Barbers Park, in Huntington Beach, and at the fire department’s training facility in Irvine.
 It is hard to find a place to retire flags by fire today and cannot burn nylon or plastic flags.